• Skip to primary navigation

 • Make this a salsa instead of cooking it.
 Omit the water, add the juice and zest of 1 (maybe 2) lime, and chopped fresh cilantro.
 Serve with tortilla chips or on top of grilled chicken.

-• Use cooked, dried beans.
+• Use cooked, dried black beans.
 Try cooking them in your Instant Pot with about 1 Tablespoon of Red Diamond Kosher salt and 1 Tablespoon of olive oil.
 Cook on high pressure for 45 minutes and then let the pressure release naturally.
 Once the pressure has released, the beans should be done.

 Ingredients for Serving